snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 envsubst '$BACKEND_HOST' < nginx-cdn-template.yaml | kubectl apply -f -
 ```

-Both the pods and service are named nginx-cdn to emphasise the K8s resources are working for the CDN edge.
+Both the pods and service are named nginx-cdn to stress the K8s resources are working at the CDN edge.
 ```
 keyuser@ubunclone:~$ kubectl get pod
 NAME                         READY   STATUS    RESTARTS   AGE